ryn1u/r-evolution-Unity/README.md

 Can create multiple timers that all trigger the UnityEvent and it's listeners.

+#### IAbilityIndicator and BaseIndicatorController

+IAbilityIndicator is an interface for all Ability Indicators.
+It includes the functions for showing the indicator, hiding it and invokeing the return events.

+BaseIndicatorController interprets the inputs from Controllers(player input and AI) in form of BoolUnityEvents to IAbilityIndicators.
+It has three modes:

+- instant cast - doesn't show the indicator, just invokes the events without showing the indicator.
+- quick cast - shows the indicator on button press.
+Invokes and hides indicator on release.
+- double cast - shows the indicator on first press and hides with invoke on second.

 #### SequencerLineIndicator and DefaultRangeIndicatorController

 Two components that are used for aiming of abilities.
 RangeIndicator is the graphical part of this functionality and DefaultRangeIndicatorController applies the input functionality.